visgence/teleceptor/teleceptor/api/README.md

 ### GET

-teleceptorurl/api/sensor
+#### teleceptorurl/api/sensor

+#### Returns:
-Returns a list of all the sensors in the database
+A list of all the sensors in the database

-teleceptorurl/api/sensor/sensor_id=sensor
+#### teleceptorurl/api/sensor/sensor_id=sensor

+#### Params:
+stream_id: The UUID of a datastream

+#### Returns:
-returns all of the sensor data for sensor with sensor_id
+All of the sensor data for sensor with sensor_id

 ## PUT

-teleceptorurl/api/sensor
+#### teleceptorurl/api/sensor

 Creates or updates a sensor model in the database.
 Expects a json object with key 'uuid' with the sensors uuid and any of the following optional arguments:

+#### Params:
 "sensor_IOtype" - Is the sensor an input or output sensor "name" - human readable representation of the sensor "units" - the units used on the graph
 "model" - the modal of the physical sensor being used.
 "description" - A description of the sensor.
 "meta_data" - Any metadata needed, can be a nested dictionary

+#### Returns:
+A JSON object with an 'error' key if an error occurred or 'sensor' key if update/creation succeeded.
+If 'error', the value is an error string.
+If 'sensor', the value is a JSON object representing the updated/new sensor in the database.

 ## SensorReadings

 ### GET

-/api/readings/
+#### /api/readings/

 Obtain a list of available SensorReadings.

+#### Return:
-Returns a JSON object with an 'error' key if an error occurred or 'readings' key of time, value arrays and a 'source' key that list the source of the readings.
+A JSON object with an 'error' key if an error occurred or 'readings' key of time, value arrays and a 'source' key that list the source of the readings.

-teleceptorurl/api/readings?arg1=foo&arg2=bar&etc..
+#### teleceptorurl/api/readings?arg1=foo&arg2=bar&etc..

 Obtain a list of available SensorReadings filtered by url arguments.

-Filter Arguments:
+#### Params:
     'stream' (Numeric) - id of DataStream
     'start' (Numeric) - start time of the readings 'end' (Numeric) - end time of the readings 'source' (String) - one of SQL or ElasticSearch.
 Selects data source to pull from (overrides any server-side source selection unless the USE_SQL_ALWAYS flag is set.)

+#### Return:
-Returns a JSON object with an 'error' key if an error occurred or 'readings' key of time, value arrays and a 'source' key that list the source of the readings.
+A JSON object with an 'error' key if an error occurred or 'readings' key of time, value arrays and a 'source' key that list the source of the readings.

 ### POST

-teleceptorurl/api/readings
+#### teleceptorurl/api/readings

 Adds (a) reading(s) to a stream.

+#### Param:
 Expects a json object with key 'readings' which is an array of tuples (datastreamid, value, timestamp)